verget/table-test-case/README.md

 ## Features

-- Add rows
+- You can add rows
-- Remow rows
+- You can remove rows
-- Show added rows
+- You can see added rows
-- Total summ calculation by given rules
+- Total summ will calculate by given rules
-- Amazing design
+- Application has amazing design (no)

 ## Technology